 How do I apply?

-Before applying for an ASB home loan, check that you meet the lending criteria and that you have the appropriate documentation.
-You should also compare rates and terms with other lenders so that you can be sure you are getting the right deal for your financial situation and use the online calculator to work out what your repayments might be for the home that you want to buy.
+Before applying for an ASB home loan, check that you meet the lending criteria and have the appropriate documentation.
+You should also compare rates and terms with other lenders to ensure you are getting the right deal for your financial situation.
+You can use Finder’s online calculator to work out your repayments for the home you want to buy.

-To start your application, you can either call into your local ASB branch, make an appointment with a mobile lending manager, or fill in a form online.
-If you are already an ASB customer, you can log in to your internet banking to complete the form from there.
-When you choose to apply online, a representative will be in touch within four business hours to gather more details and explain the next steps.
+To start your application, you can visit your local ASB branch, make an appointment with a mobile lending manager, or fill in a form online.
+If you are already an ASB customer, you can log in to your Internet banking to complete the form there.
+When you choose to apply online, a representative will be in touch within five business days to gather more details and explain the next steps.

 - Be at least 18 years of age